 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

-Commissioner Erica DEERAL (Gamaay Clan) holds the position of Administrative/Accounts Officer with the Hope Vale campus of CYAAA.
-She enjoys working at the school and seeing school attendance improve so that young children can obtain an education to better their futures.
+Commissioner Erica DEERAL (Gamaay Clan) retired from her position of Administrative/Accounts Officer with the Hope Vale campus of CYAAA in 2019.
+She enjoyed working at the school and seeing school attendance improve so that young children can obtain an education to better their futures.
 Prior to this Hope Vale Commissioner Deeral held administrative positions with the North Queensland Land Council and Cook Shire and Hope Vale Aboriginal Shire Councils.
 She attended Hope Vale State School, Cairns West State School, Trinity Bay High School and the Cairns Business College.
-She is a traditional owner and a Director on the Hope Vale Congress Aboriginal Corporation.
-Hope Vale Commissioner Deeral is a mother to two sons and grandmother to four granddaughters and one grandson.
+She is a traditional owner and a Director of the Hope Vale Congress Aboriginal Corporation.
+Commissioner Deeral is a mother to two sons and grandmother to four granddaughters and one grandson.